New analysis could help identify optimal materials for the crisscrossing struts that bolster bridges, towers, and buildings.

 Now, researchers at MIT have done a detailed analysis and created a set of computational tools to enable architects and engineers to design truss structures in a way that can minimize their embodied carbon while maintaining all needed properties for a given building application.
 While in general wood produces a much lower carbon footprint, using steel in places where its properties can provide maximum benefit can provide an optimized result, they say.

-The analysis is described in a paper published today (November 29, 2021) in the journal Engineering Structures, by graduate student Ernest Ching and MIT assistant professor of civil and environmental engineering Josephine Carstensen.
+The analysis is described in a paper published on November 23, 2021, in the journal Engineering Structures, by graduate student Ernest Ching and MIT assistant professor of civil and environmental engineering Josephine Carstensen.

 “Construction is a huge greenhouse gas emitter that has kind of been flying under the radar for the past decades,” says Carstensen.
 But in recent years building designers “are starting to be more focused on how to not just reduce the operating energy associated with building use, but also the important carbon associated with the structure itself.”
 And that’s where this new analysis comes in.